Museum of Korean Embroidery

 The Museum of Korean Embroidery is a museum in Seoul, South Korea.
 It originally opened in 1976 and moved to its current location in the Nonhyeong-dong neighborhood of Gangnam in 1991.
 The museum holds several national treasures and has loaned pieces for traveling exhibits.

+In 2018, the museum's owners donated 5,000 pieces from the collection to the Seoul Craft Museum.